Netcracker/qubership-trino/docs/public/installation.md

 <!-- #GFCFilterMarkerEnd# -->
 # Parameters

-This chart is based on community chart: https://github.com/trinodb/charts with a few minor changes, like the image is being taken from manifest and additional `priorityClassName` parameter.
+This chart is based on community chart: https://github.com/trinodb/charts with a few minor changes.
 The following table lists the configurable parameters of the Trino chart and their default values.

 | Parameter                                           | Description                                                                                                                                                                                                                                                                                                                                                                                                      | Default                                              |